TZstatsADS/Project4-RecommenderSystem/doc/project4_desc.md

 ### Suggested team workflow
 1. [wk1] Week 1 is the **reading and coding** week.
 Read the papers, understand the algorithms assigned to you and start coding up the algorithms; Also load the data and understand its structure.
-2. [wk1] Each team is strongly recommended to demonstrate project progress by posting a project plan with task assignments as issues on GitHub by Nov 6.
+2. [wk1] Each team is strongly recommended to demonstrate project progress by posting a project plan with task assignments as issues on GitHub.
 4. [wk1] As a team, brainstorm about your evaluation plan.
 5. [wk2] Based on the outcomes from week 1's reading and brainstorm sessions, continue coding and start evaluation.
 6. [wk2] Week 2 is the **evaluation** week.